egilber2/WiFi_Locationing/wifi_locNB.md

 wifi_trainData$WAP_num <- apply(wifi_trainData[, 1:520], 1, function(x) length(which(!is.na(x))))
 ```

-Next, we'll filter the data set such that it only contains locations outside of spaces (i.e corridor).
+Next, we'll filter the data set such that it only contains locations outside of spaces (i.e. corridor).

 ``` r
 #-Filter on hallway positions